admurali/logging-express-mw/README.md

 | `transports`  | `[]` _(No transports)_ | Set of logging targets for `info` messages                 |
 | `exitOnError` | `true`                 | If false, handled exceptions will not cause `process.exit` |

-For more information refer to winston documentation at https://github.com/winstonjs/winston/blob/master/README.md
+For more information refer to *winston* documentation at https://github.com/winstonjs/winston/blob/master/README.md

 ### Express Integration

-In the example, below we utilize winston module to create our configuration object for ***logging-express-mw***.
+In the example below, we utilize the *winston* module to create our configuration object for ***logging-express-mw***.

 *app.js*:
 ```